-Olympics could be canceled due to virus, Japan ruling party figure admits
+Olympics could be canceled because of virus, Japan ruling party figure admits

-“I want the Games to succeed but to do so there are a lot of issues that need to be resolved,” Liberal Democratic Party (LDP) Secretary General Toshihiro Nikai said during a television interview.
+“I want the Games to succeed, but to do so there are a lot of issues that need to be resolved,” Liberal Democratic Party Secretary General Toshihiro Nikai said during a television interview.
 “If it seems impossible, it needs to be stopped.”

-Nikai is the second-most senior member of the LDP and a key backer of Prime Minister Yoshihide Suga.
+Nikai is the second-most-senior member of the ruling party and a key backer of Prime Minister Yoshihide Suga.

 Nikai also said that hosting the Games was a “big chance” for Japan and that efforts should continue to ensure success.
 But when asked whether cancellation remains an option, he said: “Of course.
 If the Olympics are going to be the factor causing covid to spread extensively, then what are we holding the Games for?”